pavitranew/session-7-rest-ang/README.md

 exports.delete = function () { };
 ```

+You may recognize find() as a mongo command.

 Passing find() {} means we are not filtering data by any of its properties and so to return all of it.

 Once Mongoose looks up the data it returns an error message and a result set.
 Use res.send() to return the raw results.